tliam1/ee205-animal-farm/README.md

 Animal Farm is a series of labs intended to teach the basics of C and C++.
-It's also intended to introduce good Software Engineering practices. <!---Students are expected to "Live" in this project as the code evolves over a series of requirements.--->
+It's also intended to introduce good Software Engineering practices. <!---Students are expected to "Live" in this project as the code evolves over a series of requirements.-->

 #### Links
 The project's home page (hosted by GitHub) is [here](https://github.com/tliam1/ee205-animal-farm)